 |

-CHARLES DANIEL PALMER, son of George Washington and Emma M. (Adams) Palmer, born December 4, 1898.
+CHARLES DANIEL PALMER, son of George Washington and Emma M. (Adams) Palmer, born 4 December 1898 and died in March 1978.
 He served with the 5th Regiment, U.S. Marines, in France during World War I.

-RUTH LAWTON PALMER, daughter of George Washington and Emma M. (Adams) Palmer, was born April 1, 1902 in Brooklyn, N.Y.
-She married Madison Long Edgerton on February 17, 1926.
-They were married at the First Peddle Memorial Baptist Church, Newark, N.J., by Rev. Joseph M. Toomey.
-Mr. Edgerton was born at Blairstown, N.J., and was a traffic engineer for Public Service Transportation Corporation, N.J.
+RUTH LAWTON PALMER, daughter of George Washington and Emma M. (Adams) Palmer, was born 1 April 1902 in Brooklyn, New York and died 6 October 1990 in Kearny, Hudson County, New Jersey.
+She married Madison Long Edgerton on 17 February 1926.
+They were married at the First Peddle Memorial Baptist Church, Newark, New Jersey, by Rev. Joseph M. Toomey.
+Mr. Edgerton was born at Blairstown, New Jersey, and was a traffic engineer for Public Service Transportation Corporation, New Jersey.
 They had one child:

-PAUL BELMONT PALMER, son of George Washington and Emma M. (Adams) Palmer, was born December 28, 1903 in Brooklyn, N.Y.
-He married Alice Beatrice Anderson on June 22, 1927.
-She was born January 3, 1906.
-They were married at the First Peddle Memorial Baptist Church, Newark, N.J., by Rev. Joseph M. Toomey.
+PAUL BELMONT PALMER, son of George Washington and Emma M. (Adams) Palmer, was born 28 December 1903 in Brooklyn, New York and died 29 August 1989 in Birmingham, Michigan.
+He married Alice Beatrice Anderson on 22 June 1927.
+She was born 3 January 1906.
+They were married at the First Peddle Memorial Baptist Church, Newark, New Jersey, by Rev. Joseph M. Toomey.
 They had two children:

 – Paul Belmont Palmer, Jr.